How Have Ancient New Year’s Traditions Influenced Festivities Today?

 Gongs in Buddhist temples around the world are struck 108 times on New Year’s Eve, with each gong intended to expel a type of human weakness.

-Top image: Fireworks over a golden temple.
+Top image: New Year’s fireworks over a golden temple.
 Source: CC0